 The world has evolved, and so have we.

 AltCity Impact is a non-profit organization legally registered in Lebanon.
-Bloom is an affiliated project of AltCity Impact which leverage new methods and technologies to support character development, skill development, entrepreneurship education and MSME development with a focus on building inclusive and impact-driven economies.
+Bloom is an affiliated project of AltCity Impact which leverages new methods and technologies to support character development, skill development, entrepreneurship education and MSME development with a focus on building inclusive and impact-driven economies.

 • MSME: Micro, small, and medium enterprises